In Break With Precedent, No Heir Apparent For China's Xi Jinping

 Xi has already become arguably the most powerful Communist Party leader since Mao Zedong, the founder of modern China.
 On Tuesday, a section was added to China's constitution to include "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era."

-The addition of "Xi Jinping Thought" is unprecedented since "Mao Zedong Thought" was officially incorporated into the document (although there was "Deng Xiaoping Theory")
+The addition of "Xi Jinping Thought" is unprecedented since "Mao Zedong Thought" was officially incorporated into the document (although there was "Deng Xiaoping Theory").